joebritt/usb2cmi_lightpen/README.md

 The bulkhead female/female RCA connector has 1 large nut which should be on the inside face of the panel.
 The bulkhead USB connector has 2 M3 screws that hold it in place.

-# Basic Idea

-When in use, the interface generates lightpen emulation signals that make the CMI video hardware "think" a lightpen is there.
-The signals are generated to create a small (smaller than is normal with the real lightpen) cursor on the screen.

-Moving the mouse, you will see the on-screen cursor track the mouse movement.

-Clicking the left button (or button, if it's a 1-button mouse) is like touching the tip of the real lightpen.

-If the mouse has a right button, clicking it will toggle the cursor off and on.

-If a real lightpen is fitted to the VDU, it will continue to work in conjunction with the mouse.
-Normally, the mouse cursor will be shown on the screen.
-If you bring the lightpen to the screen, the lightpen cursor will appear and the mouse cursor will disappear.
-You can then interact using the lightpen as normal.
-When you move the lightpen away from the screen, the mouse cursor will reappear.

-# Version 1

-V1 is the original external box style interface.
-It is powered by a 5V AC adapter.

-Both versions have 2 LEDs.
-These are used to show the status of the video signal (flashes if no video detected) and presence of a mouse (flashes if no mouse detected).

-V1 has an RCA jack which provides unbuffered access to the CMI video signal.
-Since it is unbuffered, the legacy VDU cannot (normally) be used at the same time as the RCA jack.
-(V2 buffers the video signal to allow this use case.)

-# Version 2

-V2 is an updated version that fits completely inside the CMI.
-It is the same core hardware design.

-Differences:
-  - No AC power supply needed, it is powered from 5V that is tapped from the CMI front panel board
-  - RCA jack provides a buffered CMI video signal, so it and the VDU may be used simultaneously
-  - Video RCA jack and USB connector are routed to a panel that mounts to the CMI bottom pan
-  - laser-cut "wings" attach to the interface board and let it occupy an unused CMI slot

-The CMI Series I and II have a slightly different connection to the front panel board.
-On those machines, an adapter board is used to convert to a IIX-style connector that the interface board can connect to.